learn-co-curriculum/phase-1-algorithms-has-target-sum-solution/README.md

 Now's a good time to check if our implementation passes all of our test cases.
 Running `node index.js` will check that all the tests cases match our expectations.
-Now it's time to refactor!
+If our code works, it's time to refactor!

 ### 5. Make It Clean and Readable